nim-lang/Nim/doc/tut1.rst

 Functions are closer to the concept of a pure mathematical function, which might be familiar to you if you've ever done functional programming.
+Essentially they are procedures with additional limitations set on
-Essentially they can't access global state (except `const`) and can't produce side-effects (they are tagged with `{.noSideEffects.}`).
-They can still change their mutable arguments, which are those marked as `var` and any `ref` objects.
+them: they can't access global state (except `const`) and can't produce side-effects.
+The `func` keyword is basically an alias for the `proc` tagged with `{.noSideEffects.}`).
+Functions can still change their mutable arguments however, which are those marked as `var`, along with any `ref` objects.

 Unlike procedures, methods are dynamically dispatched.
 This sounds a bit complicated, but it is a concept closely related to inheritance and object oriented